Helsinki-NLP/en-fi-testsuite/README.md

 # en-fi-testsuite

+## For WMT18 participants

+The results of the evaluation can be found in the `eval_parts` folder:
+* Summary of all feature accuracy values: `eval_parts/all.numbers.tsv`
+* Per-system feature accuracies: `eval_parts/results/[submission-name].numbers.tsv`
+* Detailed output listing each contrast pair with morphological analysis and evaluation decision: `eval_parts/results/[submission-name].eval.tsv`

 ## Data preprocessing

 * The `tag` folder contains scripts to tag the English news files.
 It also contains a script to extract Adj+Noun chunks from the data.